niplav/site/text_reviews.md

 *completely separate* issue of stable totalitarianism.

 Finally: Who *the hell* decided this was a good way to do endnotes?
-In general the best policy is to [under not circumstances use endnotes, ever, __why__](https://entirelyuseless.com/2015/07/11/are-hyperlinks-a-bad-idea/).
+In general the best policy is to [under no circumstances use endnotes, ever, __why__](https://entirelyuseless.com/2015/07/11/are-hyperlinks-a-bad-idea/).
 But WWOTF makes it 10x worse: I usually read endnotes, because I'm unusually curious and bad at priorization,